 Congratulations on reaching the end of the first trimester of your pregnancy.

-It is at this stage that many women experience relief in the severity of morning sickness.
+In the second trimester of pregnancy many women experience relief in the severity of morning sickness.
 By now, your baby is about 6cm tall.
-During the second trimester, his or her eyebrows and eyelashes form, hair begins to grow, the limbs develop, and it is possible to determine your baby’s sex through an ultrasound.
+During the second trimester, their eyebrows and eyelashes form, hair begins to grow, limbs develop and it is possible to determine your baby’s sex through an ultrasound.

 Your baby’s brain health is highly influenced by the important omega 3 fat, DHA.
 Evidence suggests that a deficiency in DHA and other essential brain nutrients such as choline can negatively impact cognition, memory and attention span in your child.
 It can even contribute to learning difficulties and anxiety.
 DHA can be obtained from seafood sources such as salmon and sardines, but you may require more in the form of quality supplements.

-Magnesium is another crucial nutrient which supports healthy blood pressure, can help prevent preterm delivery, supports glucose metabolism and treats cramps.
-During your pregnancy, your baby will draw from your nutrient stores, so it’s vital that you are not lacking in minerals as this can make you more prone to diabetes and osteoporosis in later life.
+Magnesium is another crucial nutrient that supports healthy blood pressure, can help prevent preterm delivery, supports glucose metabolism and treats cramps.
+During your pregnancy, your baby will draw from your nutrient stores, so it’s vital that you are not lacking in minerals.

-Eating plenty of non-starchy vegetables and also fruit will supply you with essential minerals and vitamins as well as antioxidants to protect your body against the damaging effects of free radicals.
+Eating plenty of fruit and non-starchy vegetables will supply you with essential minerals, vitamins and antioxidants to protect your body against the damaging effects of free radicals.
 Aim for 5 portions of vegetables and 2 portions of fruit daily.

 Onto the third trimester

-Stay tuned for the next blog about the third trimester, with helpful tips on reducing indigestion and how you can help protect your child from allergies, eczema and asthma.
+Check out my next blog post about the third trimester of pregnancy, which has helpful tips on reducing indigestion and how you can help protect your child from allergies, eczema and asthma.